 For those looking for a more laid-back vacation setting, there is plenty to see and do beyond the city limits of Lisbon, just a short drive away.
 Although you can reach some of these places by public transport, for the most part, you’ll need a car.
 For that reason, a guided tour is the best practical option when visiting the Lisbon wineries.
 A private driver will leave you free to fully appreciate the wines and views while helping you get more out of your cultural experiences.

 Around the city, one may find some of the most traditional yet cutting-edge wine-producing estates in the country.
-Our full-day tour through Lisbon's wine-producing estates will take you through a number of wineries, offering you the chance to sample some of the best wines produced in the region, paired with locally-grown traditional products.
+Our full-day tour through Lisbon's wine-producing estates will take you through several wineries, offering you the chance to sample some of the best wines produced in the region, paired with locally-grown traditional products.
 You'll also have the opportunity to have lunch at one of the wineries - with a breathtaking view over the vineyards - as well as visit the picturesque village of Óbidos.

 Though not exactly in Lisbon, our wine tour in the Setubal Peninsula is so close by that it's worth mentioning.
 The Setubal Peninsula lies on the opposite bank of the River Tejo, a short 30-minute drive away from the city.
 It's also a very popular destination due to the natural landscapes, particularly its long and beautiful coastline and lofty mountains.
-This half-day tour will take you to two wine-producing estates - one of them located side-by-side to a fairy tale-like Palace - where you will have the opportunity to taste some worldly awarded Muscat Wines.
+This half-day tour will take you to two wine-producing estates - one of them located side-by-side with a fairytale-like Palace - where you will have the opportunity to taste some worldly awarded Muscat Wines.

 Now think about this for a moment: what if you could pair some of these experiences - or all of them for that matter - in one single tour?
 It probably sounds like a logistical mess, but that's where we come in - helping to create smooth travel experiences.
 We do all the work, and you enjoy a wonderful vacation!